Star1215/Star1215/README.md

 I'm a passionate and results-driven **Senior Blockchain Engineer** with a deep focus on building secure, scalable, and innovative decentralized systems.
 I thrive on the challenges of the Web3 space, from architecting robust smart contract ecosystems to developing seamless dApp interfaces.

-*   🔭 **Currently Building:** [Mention a current project, e.g., "A novel DeFi protocol on Arbitrum" or "Exploring ZK-rollups"]
+*   🔭 **Currently Building:** "A novel DeFi protocol on Arbitrum" & "Exploring ZK-rollups"
-*   🌱 **Currently Learning:** [Mention what you're learning, e.g., "Starknet & Cairo", "Move language", "Advanced DeFi mechanics"]
+*   🌱 **Currently Learning:** "Starknet & Cairo", "Move language", "Advanced DeFi mechanics"
 *   👯 **Looking to Collaborate on:** Innovative DeFi, NFT, and DAO projects that push the boundaries of what's possible on-chain.
 *   💼 **Open to:** Senior/Lead Blockchain Engineer roles where I can architect and deliver cutting-edge Web3 solutions.
 *   💬 **Ask me about:** Solidity, Smart Contract Security, Gas Optimization, DeFi, NFTs, dApp Architecture.